Walton Castle Wedding Photographs

 Walton Castle Wedding Photographs of Bridal Preparation

-At the top of the central castle tower, in the bridal suite Louise and her bridesmaids were busying themselves with hair and make up.
+At the top of the central castle tower, in the bridal suite, Louise and her bridesmaids were busying themselves with hair and makeup.
 Each wore a personalised hoodie and permanent grin!
 Four peacock detail dresses hung on the wardrobe door in the space lit between bright morning sun and the tungsten glow of the indoor lights.
+A mixture of shoes lay around the room including labels such as Irregular Choice, Vallagnosc and Kurt Geiger.

 Upon a wooden chest lay a varied array of wedding shoes arranged with the girl’s gorgeous paper and button flower bouquets.
 The popping Bucks Fizz corks signalled that serious preparation had begun.
 Tom was impressed by how well organised and calm the proceedings were.
 Even with the gorgeous distraction of the panoramic views across the countryside and Bristol channel.